friendlycart/physical/README.md

 ### Convenience methods

-The length, width and height of a package are defined as the package's longest, middle, and shortest side, respectively.
-For the package from the previous example, `package.length` will be 5 inches, `package.width` will be 4 inches, and `package.height` will be 3 inches.
-Packages do not have a notion of "right side up" yet.
+The length, width and height of a package are defined as the dimension array's first, second, and third argument, respectively.
+For the package from the previous example, `package.length` will be 3 inches, `package.width` will be 4 inches, and `package.height` will be 5 inches.

-The package's `length` is also accessible as `package.x`.
-The package's `width` is also accessible as `package.y`.
-The package's `height` is also accessible as `package.z` as well as `package.depth`.

 ### Packages with Items